 Provisions in the final version of the bill to combat absentee ballot fraud include:

-- Absentee ballots must be accompanied by a copy of the voter’s or either their driver’s license number, state ID number or last four digits of their Social Security number.
+- Absentee ballots must be accompanied by a copy of the voter’s ID or either their driver’s license number, state ID number or last four digits of their Social Security number.

 - Absentee ballot requests must include a voter’s driver’s license number, state ID number or last four digits of their Social Security number.